genesys-samples/Architect_IVR_Data-Actions/content/010-Data-Sources-and-Scripts/30_third.md

 Welcome to the blank canvas!
 While we encourage all forms of artistic design, for this portion of the workshop we will build a script that, while not the most beautiful, demonstrates the simplicity of providing powerful information to the agents.

-To begin, it is important to understand the basic concepts of script construction.
+To begin, it is important to understand the concepts of script construction.

+Scripts can be very simple with static components, meaning we can display the same script to a set of agents (or all agents) on every call.
+Even a static script can provide incredibly beneficial information, or even embedded tools to an agent.

+Scripts can also grow to become more advanced with external data actions and fully dynamic variables.
+Using custom script actions you can allow agents to trigger API calls to internal or external systems with a click of a button, such as updating a customer record in an external CRM.

 The basic building blocks of scripts are **Horizontal Containers** and **Vertical Containers**.
 Simply put, do you want your components to align left to right? or top down?

 In the image below, you can see the 2 container types of horizontal and vertical at the top tool bar.